httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Client Handling of A Commitment

 The value of the `commit` member MUST be ignored unless the alternative service can be strongly authenticated.
-The same requirements that apply to `https://` resources SHOULD be applied to authenticating the alternative.
+The same authentication requirements that apply to `https://` resources SHOULD be applied to authenticating the alternative.
 Minimum authentication requirements for HTTP over TLS are described in Section 2.1 of {{I-D.ietf-httpbis-alt-svc}} and Section 3.1 of {{RFC2818}}.
-As noted in
-{{I-D.ietf-httpbis-alt-svc}}, clients can impose other checks in addition to this minimum set.
+As noted in {{I-D.ietf-httpbis-alt-svc}}, clients can impose other checks in addition to this minimum set.
 For instance, a client might choose to apply key pinning {{RFC7469}}.

 A client that receives a commitment and that successfully authenticates the alternative service can assume that a secured alternative will remain available for the commitment interval.
 The commitment